flexera-public/sca-codeinsight-reports-installer/README.md

 ## Usage

-The script accepts three arguments to be supplied by the user
+The script accepts four arguments to be supplied by the user
 - The Code Insight installation directory
 - The URL/FQDN of the Code Insight system
-- An admin authorization token to be used when registering the report into Code Insight
+- An admin authorization token to be used when registering the report into Code Insight  (Required)
+- The path to a pem file for any servers with a self signed certifcate for SSL

 To run the script on a windows system